Easy Steak Frites Recipe

 When the New York Times published Sam Sifton’s Mock Steak Frites Recipe, we knew we would turn to it again and again.
-This method of pan searing the steaks on the stove means this meal comes together quickly and is the perfect treat to celebrate Bastille Day or a date night.
+This method of pan searing the steaks on the stove and crushing the potatoes instead of cutting into fries means this meal comes together quickly.
 They include a traditional compound butter.
 If you are looking for something more interesting, you can see more compound butter recipes here.

 For the Mock Frites